openshift/node-observability-operator/README.md

 The NodeObservability Operator allows you to deploy and manage [NodeObservability Agent](https://github.com/openshift/node-observability-agent) on worker nodes.
 The agent is deployed through DaemonSets on all or selected nodes.
 It also triggers the crio and kubelet profile data to the nodes hostPath for later retrieval.

-**Note**: This Operator is in the early stages of implementation, and will be changing.
+**Note**: This Operator is in the early stages of implementation and keeps changing.

 ## Deploying the `NodeObservability` Operator